Your Child’s Development

 A Research-Based Curriculum

-Our research-based curriculum is developed through a rigorous process that uses the latest research findings and best practices in education.
-A reliable curriculum is consistent and dependable, ensuring that all learners have an equal opportunity to learn and achieve success.
-A valid curriculum accurately measures student progress and achievement and aligns with relevant standards and learning goals.
-The Best Practices Chart of Education provides a framework for incorporating evidence-based strategies into the curriculum to enhance student learning outcomes.
-By utilizing research-based, reliable, and valid curricula that incorporate the Best Practices Chart of Education, we can ensure that they are providing the best possible learning experiences for our kids.
+Our research-based curriculum was developed through a rigorous process that incorporates the latest research findings and best practices in education.
+A reliable curriculum is consistent and dependable, guaranteeing that all learners have an equal opportunity to achieve success.
+A valid curriculum accurately measures student progress and achievement, aligning with relevant standards and learning goals.
+The Best Practices Chart of Education offers a framework for integrating evidence-based strategies into the curriculum to enhance student learning outcomes.
+By utilizing research-based, reliable, and valid curricula that incorporate the Best Practices Chart of Education, we can ensure that we are providing the best possible learning experiences for our children.

 A Clear Scope and Sequence

-A well-designed curriculum provides a clear scope and sequence that takes into account the latest research in child development, and incorporates a child’s interests and essential learning objectives.
+A well-designed curriculum offers a clearly defined scope and sequence that considers the latest research in child development while incorporating a child’s interests and essential learning objectives.

-The curriculum is based on Piaget’s theory of cognitive development, which guides a scope of 12 overarching themes and 52 topics that are covered throughout the year.
-Each of these 52 topics is designed to be explored in depth over four to five weeks, ensuring that children have ample time to engage with and explore the material.
-This approach also allows us to cover a total of 260 subjects over the course of the year, with each topic building upon the previous one.
+Our curriculum is rooted in Piaget’s theory of cognitive development, serving as the foundation for 12 overarching themes and 52 topics covered throughout the year.
+Each of these 52 topics is thoughtfully designed for in-depth exploration over a period of four to five weeks to ensure that each child has ample time to engage with and thoroughly explore the material.

 Written Lesson Plans

-Written lesson plans are a critical component of effective teaching, allowing us to carefully plan and structure their lessons to achieve maximum learning outcomes.
+Written lesson plans are critical components of effective teaching, and we carefully plan and structure lessons to achieve maximum learning outcomes.
 Our lesson plans are research-based and draw on Madelyn Hunter’s lesson plan cycle, which includes an introduction, content presentation, guided practice, independent practice, and closures.
-While these elements provide a solid framework for our lessons, each teacher is also encouraged to add their own unique style of teaching to ensure that each lesson is engaging and effective for the students.
+While these elements provide a solid framework for our lessons, each teacher is also encouraged to add their unique style of teaching to ensure student engagement and effectiveness.

-Our lesson plans are organized into three different circles, each with its own distinct focus.
+Our lesson plans are organized into three circles, each with a distinct focus.

-- Circle #2 is focused on phonological awareness, a critical predictor of reading success.
+• Circle #2 is phonological awareness focused, a critical predictor of reading success.

-By structuring our lessons this way, we are able to provide a total “gestalt” learning experience that is rooted in brain research and designed to maximize learning outcomes for our students.
+By structuring our lessons this way, we can provide a total “gestalt” learning experience that is rooted in brain research and designed to maximize learning outcomes for our students.

 A Pre- and Post-Assessment